Pokemon Card Value Guide 2026

 Pokemon cards have been a cultural phenomenon since 1996 when the trading card game launched in Japan.
 What started as a children's game has evolved into a serious collectibles market, with some cards selling for hundreds of thousands—even millions—of dollars.

 The market exploded during 2020-2021, bringing unprecedented attention to Pokemon card collecting.
-While prices have normalized since then, Pokemon cards remain one of the most popular and accessible collectible markets in the world.
+While prices have normalized since then, Pokemon cards remain one of the most popular and accessible collectible markets in the world, with active buyers across every price level from $1 holos to six-figure graded grails.

 What Makes Pokemon Cards Valuable